 Conservation Area designation is not intended to prevent change or adaptation but simply to ensure that any proposals for change are properly considered.
-Restoration of the historic built environment does not impede its regeneration, and, indeed, designation enables the District Council as the planning authority to incrementally improve the appearance of the buildings and the spaces between them, providing an impetus for private investment.
+Restoration of the historic built environment will not impede its regeneration, and, indeed, designation will enable the District Council as the planning authority to incrementally improve the appearance of the buildings and the spaces between them, providing an impetus for private investment.
 Further work is being done by the District Council under separate initiatives to encourage larger residential units and the creation of more owner-occupied property.

-The designation of Ethelbert Road and Athelstan Road Conservation Area followed an evaluation of the area.
-This document provides a detailed analysis of the special interest of the Ethelbert Road and Athelstan Road Conservation Area and identifies those features and qualities which make the area worthy of designation.
-It also outlines the Council's approach to managing future change for enhancement of the area (the 'Management Plan'), most of which will be the responsibility of either Thanet District Council or Kent County Council (as Highways Authority).
-However, no assessment can ever be entirely comprehensive and the omission of any particular building, feature or space within the conservation area should not imply it is of no interest.
+This document provides a detailed analysis of the special interest of the proposed Ethelbert Road and Athelstan Road Conservation Area and records those features which make the

+Conservation Area worthy of designation (the 'Character Appraisal').
+It also provides proposals for enhancements (the 'Management Plan'), most of which will be the responsibility of either Thanet District Council or Kent County Council (as Highways Authority).
 All of the recommendations will, of course, be subject to funding and staff resources being made available.

-Up-to-date Character Appraisals assist the Council in making decisions on planning applications within or on the edges of the Conservation Area.
+The production of up-to-date Character Appraisals assists the Council in making decisions on planning applications within or on the edges of the Conservation Area.
 Character Appraisals also help the local community understand what is 'special' about their area and encourages local involvement in the planning process.
 Whilst some of the recommendations in the Management Plan will have to remain aspirational for the time being, it is considered good practice to identify where improvements are needed so that actions can be taken promptly if, and when, funding becomes available.